HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Click on the vertex to display all/cross-node cross JOIN correlation details.
 This document takes All JOIN correlation details as an example.
 The table parameters are as follows:

 - **JOIN Correlation Table:** A table with a JOIN correlation with the current table.
 The table name color is consistent with the vertex color according to the table type (![](assets/hotdb-management/image308.png)).
 Click on the table name to jump to the JOIN Correlation Details page for the table.
 - **Current Table Association Key:** The associated key of the current table in JOIN query statement.
 Multiple associated keys are indicated by parentheses, such as (a, b, c).

-Associated field description: The table uses the field associated with the JOIN query, for example: SELECT * FROM Persons INNER JOIN Orders ON Persons.id = Orders.oid, then the id is the associated key of Persons, and oid is the associated key of Orders

 - **JOIN Correlation Table Association Key:** The associated key of the JOIN correlation table in JOIN query statement.
 Multiple associated keys are indicated by parentheses, such as (a, b, c).
 - **Execution Condition:** The JOIN query statements with identical JOIN correlation table, current table associated key and JOIN correlation table associated key are displayed.
 Click \[Click to Expand] to view the execution details of all collapsed JOIN query statements.
 - **Total Query:** The total accumulated queries of the collapsed JOIN query statements.
 - **Orange corner mark:** This associated key or this group of associated keys has no index.
 Please combine the key value distribution, key type and length, query execution frequency, query filter condition, existing index in the table, etc. to determine whether to adjust the index.

+> !Note
+>
+> **Associated field description**: The table uses the field associated with the JOIN query, for example: SELECT * FROM Persons INNER JOIN Orders ON Persons.id = Orders.oid, then the id is the associated key of Persons, and oid is the associated key of Orders

 ![](assets/hotdb-management/image311.jpeg)